Large Language Models for In-Context Student Modeling: Synthesizing Student's Behavior in Visual Programming: Abstract

 \section{Abstract}

-Student modeling is central to many educational technologies as it enables the prediction of future learning outcomes and targeted instructional strategies.
-However, open-ended learning environments pose challenges for accurately modeling students due to the diverse behaviors exhibited by students and the absence of a well-defined set of learning skills.
-To approach these challenges, we explore the application of Large Language Models (LLMs) for in-context student modeling in open-ended learning environments.
-We introduce a novel framework, \textsc{LLM-SS}, that leverages LLMs for synthesizing student's behavior.
-More concretely, given a particular student's solving attempt on a reference task as observation, the goal is to synthesize the student's attempt on a target task.
-Our framework can be combined with different LLMs; moreover, we fine-tune LLMs using domain-specific expertise to boost their understanding of domain background and student behaviors.
-We evaluate several concrete methods based on \textsc{LLM-SS} using the \textsc{StudentSyn} benchmark, an existing student's attempt synthesis benchmark in visual programming.
-Experimental results show a significant improvement compared to baseline methods included in the \textsc{StudentSyn} benchmark.
-Furthermore, our method using the fine-tuned Llama2-70B model improves noticeably compared to using the base model and becomes on par with using the state-of-the-art GPT-4 model.
+Student modeling is central to many educational technologies as it enables predicting future learning outcomes and designing targeted instructional strategies.
+However, open-ended learning domains pose challenges for accurately modeling students due to the diverse behaviors and a large space of possible misconceptions.
+To approach these challenges, we explore the application of large language models (LLMs) for in-context student modeling in open-ended learning domains.
+More concretely, given a particular student's attempt on a reference task as observation, the objective is to synthesize the student's attempt on a target task.
+We introduce a novel framework, \emph{LLM for Student Synthesis} (\textsc{LLM-SS}), that leverages an LLM for synthesizing a student's behavior.
+Our framework can be combined with different LLMs; moreover, we fine-tune LLMs to boost their student modeling capabilities.
+We instantiate several methods based on \textsc{LLM-SS} framework and evaluate them using an existing benchmark, \textsc{StudentSyn}, for student attempt synthesis in a visual programming domain.
+Experimental results show that our methods perform significantly better than the baseline method \textsc{NeurSS} provided in the \textsc{StudentSyn} benchmark.
+Furthermore, our method using a fine-tuned version of the GPT-3.5 model is significantly better than using the base GPT-3.5 model and gets close to human tutors' performance.